Chapter 3.12

 (r) All contract terms and conditions.
 The request for proposals also may request that proposers propose contractual terms and conditions that relate to subject matter reasonably identified in the request for proposals.

 (2) The term “time” as used in this section means the time as it appears on a clock designated by the county as the official “bid clock.”
 (Ord.
+343 § 1 (Exh.
+A), 2024; Ord.
 198 § 8, 2008; Ord.
 160 § 1, 2005)

 3.12.140 Bids or proposals.

 (1) Offer and Acceptance.
 The bid or proposal is the bidder’s or proposer’s offer to enter into a contract.
-The county’s award of the contract constitutes acceptance of the offer and binds the supplier to the contract.
+The county’s award of the contract constitutes acceptance of the offer and binds the offeror to the contract.

 (4) Bidder’s/Proposer’s Acknowledgement.
 By signing and returning the offer, the bidder or proposer acknowledges it has read and understands the terms and conditions applicable to a solicitation document and that it accepts and agrees to be bound by the terms and conditions of the contract.
-(Ord.
-160 § 1, 2005)

 3.12.150 Advertisement.

-(1) Every solicitation for offers shall be advertised at least seven days prior to the solicitation closing date unless these rules or the county court specifically exempts the solicitation from the advertisement requirement.
-The advertisement for offers shall be published at least once in at least one newspaper of general circulation in the area where the contract is to be performed.
-Advertisements of invitations for bids and requests for proposals shall be published when required by statute, and any other time the county concludes that advertisement is desirable.
 An advertisement, other than for a public improvement contract estimated to cost more than $125,000, shall be deemed sufficient for the purposes of the applicable statutes and these rules if it appears once in the county’s newspaper of record, or, if the county’s contract review board has authorized electronic advertisement pursuant to ORS 279B.055(4)(c), it appears electronically in a commercially reasonable manner.
-Nothing in this section shall be deemed to prevent the court from satisfying the advertisement requirements of applicable statutes and these rules by publishing an advertisement once in any newspaper of general circulation in the Central Oregon area.
+Nothing in this section shall be deemed to prevent the county from satisfying the advertisement requirements of applicable statutes and these rules by publishing an advertisement once in any newspaper of general circulation in the Central Oregon area.
 An advertisement for a public improvement contract estimated to cost more than $125,000 shall be deemed sufficient if it appears once in a trade newspaper or other trade publication of general statewide circulation.
 The county may publish an advertisement more than once, and, in addition to publication designed to satisfy the requirements of applicable statutes and these rules, may publish one or more advertisements in any local, regional, or national publication deemed by the county to be appropriate for the particular procurement.

 (2) All advertisements for offers shall set forth the following as applicable: